One-Room, Country, & Historic Schools of Dickinson County, Kansas

 By 1959, the number of county schools had dropped to ten.

 The school property included two substantial brick structures, each three stories high, and two other one-story frame buildings with a capacity of 16 rooms.
 A portion of the city hall was used for high school purposes.
 The brick buildings were heated with steam and hot air.
 Floor ventilators were used, and patent inside shutters were attached to windows to shield students from excessive sunlight.
 The grounds were the pride of the city.
-The entire valuation, including furniture and apparatus, was estimated at $75,000, upon which rested unpaid bonds to the amount of $14,000.
+The entire valuation, including furniture and apparatus, was estimated at $75,000, upon which unpaid bonds were paid to $14,000.
 The library contained 1,500 volumes, and the reading table was generously supplied with the best periodicals.
 Nineteen teachers were engaged at an annual outlay of $9,000.

 The records for 1892 showed an enrollment of 885, with a daily attendance of 755.
 About 30 colored children attended the lower grades.
 The course of study embraced eight grades and four years of work in the high school department.
 High school studies include algebra, geometry, trigonometry, geology, astronomy, ancient history, the United States Constitution, political economy, physics, rhetoric, Latin, and Greek.